katrina-barth/KatrinaBarth-BME547ci/README.md

 # KatrinaBarth-BME547ci

-#This respository contains a function to detect a record of trachycardia in patient medical history.
-The repository also contains unit tests to verify the function and style of the function.
+This respository contains a function to detect the presence of trachycardic in an input string.
+The repository also contains unit tests to verify the detection of tachycardic if entered with capital letters, punctuation, spaces, and a few mispellings.